ROCm/rocSOLVER/scripts/perf/README.md

 ## Benchmarking rocSOLVER with `perfoptim-suite`

-The `perfoptim-suite` script executes the specified rocSOLVER functions, precision, and data set.
+The `perfoptim-suite` script executes the specified rocSOLVER functions, precision, and size cases.
 The results are written to csv files which are saved in the `rocsolver_customer01_benchmarks` directory.

 Calling the script without any arguments
 ```
 ./perfoptim-suite
 ```
-runs the default configuration which executes all available functions with all precisions on all the data sets.
+runs the default configuration which executes all available functions with all precisions and all the size cases.

 Options can be passed to the script as arguments to modify its behaviour.
 The available options are:
 ```
 benchmark to run
 valid options are: (default will run all of them)
-syevd  -> eigensolver D&C + QR algorithm
+# syevd       -> eigensolver D&C + QR algorithm
-syevdx -> eigensolver D&C + bisection
+# syevdx      -> eigensolver D&C + bisection
-syevj  -> eigensolver Jacobi
+# syevj       -> eigensolver Jacobi
+# syevjBatch  -> eigensolver Jacobi batched version
-gesvd  -> SVD QR algorithm
+# gesvd       -> SVD QR algorithm
-gesvdj -> SVD Jacobi
+# gesvdj      -> SVD Jacobi
+# gesvdjBatch -> SVD Jacobi batched version
-potrf  -> Cholesky factorization
+# potrf       -> Cholesky factorization
+# potrfBatch  -> Cholesky factorization batched version
-geqrf  -> Orthogonal factorization
+# geqrf       -> Orthogonal factorization
 (note: several can be selected)

 precisions to use